- How does one become a Cal State East Bay student?

 - Cal State East Bay students who have not been enrolled for three consecutive quarters

-- Students who have a degree from a college or university and want a second baccalaureate degree.
-Students should check CSU Mentor for available majors.
+- Students who have a degree from a college or university and want a second baccalaureate degree if applying to an eligible program.
+Learn more about rules and restrictions at www.csueastbay.edu/admission.

-- Students who have been enrolled only in Special Sessions, Continuing Education, and Open University
+- Students who have been enrolled in Continuing Education Special Sessions Programs and Open University

 - Students who have attended Cal State East Bay as visiting students from another university